sofiyahsof/LoginApplication---Frontend/README.md

 # Installation instructions

 1. Create a directory for the project
-2. cd to the project directory
+2. In the terminal, cd to the project directory
 3. Clone the repository: `git clone https://github.com/sofiyahsof/LoginApplication---Frontend.git`
 4. run `npm install`
 5. run `npm start`